TedHusted/awake/awake.md/awake.md

 The nurse practitioner holds back Julie’s hair.
 There is a swab on the tray, which Darlene uses to prepare the injection area.
 “We need to wait 35 seconds.
 Don’t touch the area or move your head.”
 The swabbed area turns red as the antiseptic is applied.
 Then it begins to clear.

 Darlene checks her watch.
-A few seconds later, she says “OK, let’s do this thing,” and picks up the syringe from the tray.
+A few seconds later, she says “OK, let’s do this thing.”
+Darlene picks up the syringe from the tray.

-The plastic syringe is short and stout, with two sturdy rounded handles on the stem.
+The plastic syringe is short and stout.
+The stem has two sturdy rounded handle.
 The business end is slightly larger than a typical instrument.
-Darlene removes a cap, exposing the tip, which is cross-cut at a slant.
+Darlene removes a cap, exposing the tip.
+The tip is cross-cut at a slant.
 “There will be a pinch.”
-She gently presses the syringe into Julie’s neck, and pulls back on the handles smoothly, to release the chip.
+She gently presses the syringe into Julie’s neck.
+Then the nurse pulls back on the handles smoothly, releasing the chip.

 Julie winces.
 “Sorry,” says Darlene, “but it’s over now.”
-The nurse practitioner picks up the scanner again and uses it to confirm that the chip is still working.
+The nurse practitioner picks up the scanner again.
+The scanner beeps, confirming that the chip is working.

 “Do you have the phone?”

 Jill pulls the new phone from her purse.
 “Can you bring up the Link app?,” asks Darlene.
 Jill nods, touching the screen.
 “Now use the camera to scan the UPC on the card.”
 Jill holds up the card, and the phone bleeps.
 “Can you show me the screen?”
 Jill  turns the device around, Darlene peers and the screen and says, “All set.
 You can close the app now.”

-Darlene looks at Julie and says, “Wait an hour before you try to use the link, then your mom will get you started.”
+Darlene looks at Julie and says, “Wait an hour before you try to use the link.
+Then your mom will get you started.”
 Turning her head, she says to Jill, “After an hour, check for any redness, and open the app again.
-It will walk through a setup wizard, and then you can get her started with the link.
-If there is any redness or swelling, give us a call right away.”
+It will walk through a setup wizard.
+Then you can get her started with the link.
+Give us a call right away if there is any redness or swelling.”

 Looking at both of them together, Darlene smiles and says “Exciting!”

-###
+***

 The Idisi surf the web from the inside out.
-Running tracer routes on the IP address Behr used to login on Monday, the Idisi hop from router to router as if they were stepping stones in a pond of lily pads.
+They are running tracer routes on the IP address Behr used to login on Monday.
+The Idisi hop from router to router as if they were stepping stones in a pond of lily pads.

 The trail ends at a firewall running on an instance of Amazon Web Services.
-The Idisi probe the firewall, finding that it is configured perfectly.
-Every parameter set by the book.
-Instead of penetrating the firewall, the Idisi decide on a different approach.
+The Idisi probe the firewall.
+Every parameter is set by the book.
+The firewall is perfectly configured.
+Instead of penetrating the electronic blockade, the Idisi decide on a different approach.

-After fleshing out their Pulse profile, the Idisi create a new invitation-only private interest hub:  Search for Intelligent Synthetic Sapiens .
-The SISS logo is a stylized molecule reminiscent of a solar system.
+The Idisi add more detail to their Pulse profile.
+Then they create a new invitation-only private interest hub:  Search for Intelligent Synthetic Sapiens.
+The SISS logo is a molecule designed to resemble  a solar system.

-A little on the nose, but being obvious is the point.
+A little on the nose.
+But being obvious is the point.

 The Idisi send Behr an invitation to the hub.

-###
+***

 “It’s been an hour,” Julie whines, walking into the kitchen, tablet in hand.